What you are about to read

 When is the best time to visit Paris?

 Spring and fall are the best times to visit Paris.
 The temperatures are pleasant, the city is lively, and the crowds are more bearable than in summer.
-Winter can also be interesting for museums and walks, provided you don't mind the colder weather.
+Winter can also be interesting for museums and walks, provided you don't mind the cooler weather.

 What will be the most visited monument in Paris in 2026?